aissa-laribi/db-ct-deploy/README.md

 It can result in containers that are **lighter, faster to deploy, using less CPU and memory**.

-Furthermore, it reduce the costs of running the databases in serverless microservice architectures.For instance, services such as AWS Fargate, GCP Cloud Run or Azure Container Instances bill for Memory/hour and vCPU/hour.
+Furthermore, it can reduce the costs of running the databases in serverless microservice architectures.For instance, services such as AWS Fargate, GCP Cloud Run or Azure Container Instances bill for Memory/hour and vCPU/hour.

-## Figures with docker stats screenshots

-# MYSQL

-# POSTGRESQL

-# MONGODB